 Q: When will the workshops take place?

-A: Check back soon or call CAPS during business hours for information.
+A: Check the Schedule section, or CAPS during business hours for information.

 Q: How long is each session?